alleetanner/biopython/site-build/content/posts/06further_tools.md

 ---

 ## The `bio` package
 We used this command line package [`bio`](https://www.bioinfo.help/).
-As of late 2022, this is clean and streamlined set of command line tools for bioinformatics tasks. *I appreciate that this is accompanied by a book which is paywalled but I will look into whether I can get access for students!
+Behind the scenes, `bio` is written in Python, using the BioPython library, but in a nice clean way interfacing with the command line. *I appreciate that this is accompanied by a book which is paywalled but I will look into whether I can get access for students!
 Let me know if you are particularly interested in this!* However, just the command line glossary is very useful, which you can install with
 ```shell
 bio --download
 ```